What is a travel coffee table book?

 The Best Place To Be Today

 Imagine it’s March 1st.
 There’s nothing on the TV.
 You’ve looked at all your phone notifications.
 And you’re bored stiff.
 Then, you grab this fun Lonely Planet coffee table book and find out that between now and June is the best time of year to see the leopards in Yala National Park, Sri Lanka.
 Or you flick through some more pages and are reminded that November 1st is the infamous Day of the Dead festival in Mexico.
-If that doesn’t get you dreaming of – or booking! – your next holiday then we don’t know what will.
+If that doesn’t get you dreaming of your next trip then we don’t know what will.

 More Travel Coffee Table Books You’ll Love